-(1) Every person has a right to inspect or copy any public record of a public body in this state, except as otherwise expressly provided by section four of this article.
+(a) Every person has a right to inspect or copy any public record of a public body in this state, except as otherwise expressly provided by section four of this article.

-(2) A request to inspect or copy any public record of a public body shall be made directly to the custodian of such public record.
+(b) A request to inspect or copy any public record of a public body shall be made directly to the custodian of such public record.

-(3) The custodian of any public records, unless otherwise expressly provided by statute, shall furnish proper and reasonable opportunities for inspection and examination of the records in his or her office and reasonable facilities for making memoranda or abstracts therefrom, during the usual business hours, to all persons having occasion to make examination of them.
+(c) The custodian of any public records, unless otherwise expressly provided by statute, shall furnish proper and reasonable opportunities for inspection and examination of the records in his or her office and reasonable facilities for making memoranda or abstracts therefrom, during the usual business hours, to all persons having occasion to make examination of them.
 The custodian of the records may make reasonable rules and regulations necessary for the protection of the records and to prevent interference with the regular discharge of his or her duties.
-If the records requested exist in magnetic, electronic or computer form, the custodian of the records shall make such copies available on magnetic or electronic media, if so requested.
+If the records requested exist in magnetic, electronic or computer form, the custodian of the records shall make copies available on magnetic or electronic media, if so requested.

-(4) All requests for information must state with reasonable specificity the information sought.
+(d) All requests for information must state with reasonable specificity the information sought.
 The custodian, upon demand for records made under this statute, shall as soon as is practicable but within a maximum of five days not including Saturdays, Sundays or legal holidays:

-(a) Furnish copies of the requested information;
+(1) Furnish copies of the requested information;

-(b) Advise the person making the request of the time and place at which he or she may inspect and copy the materials; or
+(2) Advise the person making the request of the time and place at which he or she may inspect and copy the materials; or

-Such a denial shall indicate that the responsibility of the custodian of any public records or public body to produce the requested records or documents is at an end, and shall afford the person requesting them the opportunity to institute proceedings for injunctive or declaratory relief in the circuit court in the county where the public record is kept.
+(3) Deny the request stating in writing the reasons for such denial.
+A denial shall indicate that the responsibility of the custodian of any public records or public body to produce the requested records or documents is at an end, and shall afford the person requesting them the opportunity to institute proceedings for injunctive or declaratory relief in the circuit court in the county where the public record is kept.

-Note: WV Code updated with legislation passed through the 2012 1st Special Session
+Note: WV Code updated with legislation passed through the 2015 Regular Session